The ultimate blurring filter set that combines user directed controls and feature sensitive methods.

 SmoothKit is a set of filters that complements and extends the features of basic blurs and sharpens provided by host applications.
 Each plugin in SmoothKit is carefully crafted with fine control to provide the ultimate in filtering.
 SmoothKit’s emphasis is precise control of the filtering process with no compromise on image quality.

-More options – SmoothKit is a set of blur and sharpen filters that complements and extends the features of basic blurs and sharpens usually provided.
+More options – SmoothKit is a set of blur and sharpen filters that complement and extends the features of basic blurs and sharpens usually provided.

 Retain features – Blur without over-softening important features and edges.
 Emphasis is on precise control with no compromise on image quality.